Available in Isatis: an innovative way of classifying mineral resources

 WHY USING THIS NEW INDEX?

-- Robust classification independant from sample number, block size and domain extension
+- Robust classification independent from sample number, block size and domain extension

 - Appropriate for mid and long-term resource management